 The abuse of prescription opioids, stimulants, and sedatives is a serious public health problem in the United States.
 According to a 2017 study conducted by the National Institute of Drug Abuse, about 18 million people misused prescription medications within the previous year.
 About 14.4 percent of young adults (ages 18-24) and nearly 5 percent of adolescents (ages 12-17) reported nonmedical prescription drug use in 2017.
 Reasons for prescription drug misuse can vary according to factors like age and gender, but ease of access is a significant reason.

-Promptly disposing of prescription drugs when they’re no longer needed is the best way to reduce the likelihood of those drugs being misused.
+Promptly disposing of unused medicine when they’re no longer needed is the best way to reduce the likelihood of those drugs being misused.

 While the federal government doesn’t have guidelines for disposing of unwanted street drugs, the U.S. Food & Drug Administration does advise that “a small number of medicines have specific instructions to immediately flush down the toilet when no longer needed and a take-back option is not readily available.”